tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 Now that we have an intuition of what the two hypotheses are, we need to arrange them so that we can test them with our data.

 The null says that there is no true difference between cancellation rates on average.
 Granted, the null accepts that there are _observed_ differences between the two --- that was what the financial performance review told us at the very start of this case study.
-But this was just chance variation according to the null model --- in the long run, the averages will end up being the same.
-With that in mind, we can formulate our null hypothesis as saying that the average cancellation rate of STB's is the same as the average cancellation rate of LTB's.
+But, according to the null model, this was just chance variation --- in the long run, the averages will end up being the same.
+With that in mind, we can formulate our null hypothesis as saying that "the average cancellation rate of STB's is the same as the average cancellation rate of LTB's".
 Using the variable $\bar{X}$ to denote the average, the null says

 $$
 \bar{X}_{\text{LTB}} = \bar{X}_{\text{STB}}